gwinnem/vue-keyboard-component/README.md

 - Default with theme and layout selector.
 - Styled buttons.
 - Demo with customized layout from app.
+- Playground where devs can test their layouts.

 ### ⌨ Supported Layouts (150 different layouts)